 \textbf{Pretraining stage.} The model is trained using a combination of global and local loss objectives.
 Specifically, we employ an image-level objective \(L_{\text{DINO}}\) balanced with a patch-level latent reconstruction objective \(L_{\text{iBOT}}\).
 Additionally, to prevent feature collapse \cite{jing2021understanding} and encourage uniform feature dispersion, a Koleo regularization term is applied.
 The overall objective for the pretraining stage is given by:

-\textbf{Gram-Anchoring Post-Training.} To enhance the model’s ability to encode fine-grained cellular information from \textbf{H\&E} patches, it is necessary to stabilize and diversify the representations of local tokens.
+\textbf{Gram-Anchoring Post-Training.} To enhance the model's ability to encode fine-grained cellular information from HE patches, it is necessary to stabilize and diversify the representations of local tokens.
 Previous PFMs \cite{chen2024towards,zimmermann2024virchow2}, due to large-scale pretraining, often exhibit inconsistency or collapse in fine-grained local token embeddings rather than progressive improvement during optimization \cite{fan2025scaling}.
 To address this, we adopt Gram-anchoring \cite{simeoni2025cijo} on a checkpoint obtained from the pretraining stage, introducing an additional term \(L_{\text{Gram}}\) into the loss function.
 The post-training objective is therefore formulated as:

-This procedure encourages diversity among local token embeddings, resulting in more stable and informative cell-level representations.
+This procedure encourages diversity among local token embeddings, resulting in more stable and informative cellular-level representations.